Multilingualism

 g_sharedState.subject = g_i18n.application("APP_GUID").language(l_strLanguage)["MYMAILSUBJECT"]

-Email to distribution list
+Email to the mailing list

 -